c-frame/aframewiki/en/pages/solidjs.md

 ## Click on button with aframe-htmlmesh

-If you use [aframe-htmlmesh](https://github.com/AdaRoseCannon/aframe-htmlmesh), be aware this syntax doesn't work in VR:
+If you use [aframe-htmlmesh](https://github.com/AdaRoseCannon/aframe-htmlmesh), be aware this syntax doesn't work with SolidJS:

 ```js
 <button